-The area of Christina School District being proposed to move to Red Clay encompasses a distinct nominating district.
+The area of Christina School District being proposed to move to Red Clay Consolidated School District encompasses a distinct nominating district.
 The Department of Elections will need to look at the number of residents in all Red Clay nominating districts and the Christina School District in question and determine how the boundaries should be modified to ensure appropriate representation for all Red Clay residents.

-Contact the Department of Elections to propose new boundaries based on the number of Red Clay and Christina residents.
+• Contact the Department of Elections to propose new boundaries based on the number of residents in the Red Clay Consolidated and Christina School Districts.

-Engagement of Educators, Staff, Parents, District Personnel, and Community Members Through-out the Transition
+Engagement of Educators, Staff, Parents, District Personnel, and Community Members throughout the Transition